SantoriniDave.com

 • Walking: Plaka is a walker’s paradise.
 You can reach the Acropolis, Acropolis Museum, Ancient Agora, Monastiraki, Syntagma Square, and the National Garden easily on foot.

-• Metro: While the heart of Plaka is pedestrian-only, it is perfectly surrounded by three of the most useful Metro stations for a tourist: Syntagma, Monastiraki, and Akropoli.
-These three stations form a triangle around the neighborhood, meaning you are never more than a 5-10 minute walk from a station.
+• Metro: While the heart of Plaka is pedestrian-only, it’s perfectly surrounded by three of the most useful Metro stations for tourists: Syntagma, Monastiraki, and Akropoli.
+These three stations form a triangle around the neighborhood, so you are never more than a 5-10-minute walk from a station.
 The Metro provides direct, easy links to the airport, the port of Piraeus, and the rest of the city.

 The Ava Hotel in the Plaka, with Hadrian’s Arch in the background.